sosedoff/shuttle/README.md

 Tasks could only be invoked from a hook, invoking a task from within another task does not work and intended to keep things simple.

+Commands in tasks are treated in the same way as commands in a hook, thus any failure of a command within a hook that does not allow any failures will trigger a deployment rollback.
+The only hook that allows failures is `after_link_release`, basically release is already symlinked and if something goes wrong it will not affect anything.

+Tasks are also a great way to split up groups of steps into smaller, more logical chunks.

 ## Rollback

 In case if you want to revert latest deploy, run: